0xKourama/Elbanna-NP-Notes/Learning/HTB/Writeups/Resolute/Resolute.md

 ### Summary
 - A Domain controller box.
-We first retrieve information about all users and find a password in the description field of one user which doesn't work.
+We first retrieve information about all users using `rpcclient` and find a password in the description field of one user which doesn't work.
 - We reuse that password and spray all domain users and we get access to another user who has PowerShell remoting privileges.
 - Browsing the file system, we find a PowerShell transcript file with credentials for another user in a hidden folder.
 - The other user is a member of the DNSAdmins AD Group which can gain system privilges on the machine by means of DLL Injection.